Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Introduction

 \section{Introduction}

-Sensors possess the inherent ability to perceive, record, and react to their surrounding environment.
-This fundamental capability underpins their widespread application in diverse domains such as airport surface surveillance, border monitoring, disaster response, smart agriculture, infrastructure inspection, and urban traffic management \cite{li2021coverage,liang2025enhanced}.
-As sensors evolved from passive data collectors to active decision-making agents, wireless sensor networks (WSNs) emerged as a critical infrastructure for real-time monitoring in resource-constrained environments \cite{ye2008robust,sangwan2015survey}.

-Within the broader class of WSNs, directional sensor networks (DSNs) have attracted significant attention due to their use of limited-angle sensors, such as cameras, infrared, ultrasonic, and LiDAR, offering focused coverage with higher precision \cite{adachi2022cooperative,li2022uav}.
-These directional sensors necessitate not only optimal placement but also strategic orientation to ensure maximum effective coverage, making the deployment problem inherently more complex than in traditional omnidirectional WSNs \cite{sung2014voronoi}.
-This complexity is further amplified in aerial sensor networks (ASNs), wherein sensors are mounted on unmanned aerial vehicles (UAVs) or drones and deployed in three-dimensional space.
-Their sensing footprints, projected onto the ground, are typically fan-shaped and depend heavily on altitude and yaw angle \cite{liang2025enhanced,ye2008robust}.
+Sensors are devices that can perceive, record, and respond to their surrounding environment, forming the foundation of modern monitoring systems.
+They are widely used in applications such as airport surveillance, border monitoring, disaster response, infrastructure inspection, and traffic management \cite{li2021coverage}.
+As sensors have evolved from passive data collectors to active decision-making agents, wireless sensor networks (WSNs) emerged as a critical infrastructure for real-time monitoring in resource-constrained environments \cite{sangwan2015survey,ye2008robust}.
+Directional sensor networks (DSNs) represent a specialized class of WSNs.
+They use sensors such as cameras, infrared, ultrasonic, and LiDAR sensors that have limited fields of view \cite{adachi2022cooperative,li2022uav}.
+These sensors provide focused and high-precision coverage but require careful placement and orientation.
+As a result, coverage modeling in DSNs becomes more complex than in omnidirectional sensing \cite{sung2014voronoi}.
+The challenge is further amplified in aerial sensor networks (ASNs), where sensors mounted on UAVs operate in three-dimensional space.
+Their ground coverage depends on altitude, sensing range, and yaw angle, leading to fan-shaped or truncated sensing regions \cite{liang2025enhanced}.

-However, a major challenge across these settings is uncertainty, stemming from sensor placement errors, localization drift, environmental disturbances, or communication inaccuracies.
-In cluttered or GPS-denied environments such as dense forests or disaster zones, such uncertainties can significantly degrade sensing performance, resulting in coverage gaps, misaligned orientation, energy inefficiency, and compromised communication \cite{wang2017coverage,ericskin2021point}.
-Although grid-based and geometric deployment methods have attempted to optimize coverage \cite{li2022uav,thomas2020secure,mahfouz2023novel}, they often assume precise sensor positioning, rendering them fragile under even small perturbations.

-While many efforts have focused on energy-efficient design and network longevity \cite{luo2020maximizing,thammawichai2023energy}, the deployment strategies themselves must also be resilient to uncertainty.
-Traditional probabilistic methods such as stochastic programming require accurate distributional assumptions, which are often unavailable in field deployments.
-This motivates the need for robust optimization (RO), a paradigm that accounts for uncertainty in a deterministic yet conservative manner. \cite{ben2009robust,kouvelis2013robust}